 By laminating a number of smaller pieces of glulam lumber, a single large, strong, structural member is manufactured from smaller pieces.
 These structural members are used as vertical columns, horizontal beams, and arches, header, girder, rafter, purlin and ridge beam in wood frame house.

-Thumb rule for Glulam beam:– size of Glulam beam represented by their width and depth, as per thumb rule & general guideline, depth of the Glulam beam is 1/20th of span in inches and their width is 1/3 to 1/4 of the depth.
-If beam spanning is 20 feet in length, then their depth = (20 × 12) ÷ 20 = 12 inches and width is 12/3 = 4″, thus you would need 5 1/2″ × 11 7/8″ size of Glulam beam for 20 foot span.
+As per glulam span rule of thumb the depth of the Glulam beam is 1/20th of span in inches and their width is 1/3 to 1/4 of the depth.
+If beam spanning is 20 feet in length, then their depth = (20 × 12) ÷ 20 = 12 inches and width is 12/3 = 4″.
+So, you would need 5 1/2″ × 11 7/8″ size of Glulam beam for 20 foot span.

-Thumb rule for Glulam girders:- girder is any member framing into a column and carrying a beam, size of Glulam girders represented by their width and depth, as per thumb rule & general guideline, depth of the Glulam girder is 1/20th of span in inches + 6″ and their width is 1/3 to 1/4 of the depth.
-If girder spanning is 20 feet in length, then their depth = (12 × 12) ÷ 20 = 12 inches, add 6″ extra, then overall depth 12+6 = 18 inches and width is 18/3 = 6″, thus you would need 5 1/2″ × 18 size of Glulam Girder for 20 foot span.
+As per thumb rule & general guideline, the depth of the Glulam girder is 1/20th of span in inches + 6″ and their width is 1/3 to 1/4 of the depth.
+If girder spanning is 20 feet in length, then their depth = (12 × 12) ÷ 20 = 12 inches, add 6″ extra, then overall depth 12+6 = 18 inches and width is 18/3 = 6″.
+So you would need 5 1/2″ × 18 size of Glulam Girder for a 20 foot span.

-Thumb rule for Glulam column:- as per thumb rule & general guideline, 6×6 Glulam column or post can carry approx 600 sq ft of roof and floor area, 8×8 Glulam column can carry approx 1000 sq ft, 10×10 Glulam column can carry approx 2000 sq ft, 12×12 Glulam column can carry approx 3000 sq ft and 14×14 Glulam column can carry approx 4000 sq ft of roof and floor area.
+As per thumb rule & general guideline, a typical 6×6 Glulam column or post can carry approx 600 sq ft of roof and floor area, while a 8×8 Glulam column can carry approx 1000 sq ft.
+Likewise, a 10×10 Glulam column can carry approx 2000 sq ft, while a 12×12 Glulam column can carry approx 3000 sq ft.
+In addition a 14×14 Glulam column can carry approx 4000 sq ft of roof and floor area.
 Column are usually in square cross – sections.

 Conclusions:-